Home Compare AEP vs FE

 American Electric Power Company vs FirstEnergy: Which Stock Looks Stronger in 2026?

-American Electric Power Company holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-FirstEnergy still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The structural profiles are close, with American Electric Power Company carrying a narrow edge on profitability.
+FirstEnergy still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.